ssebastianmag/hydrogen-wavefunctions/README.md

 - Spin quantum number ($m_s$): `( +1/2 or -1/2 )`<br>
 Describes the electron's intrinsic spin.

+Spin is excluded here (no spin–orbit, hyperfine, or fine‑structure corrections).

 <br>

 > [!NOTE]
 > In the hydrogen atom, or any atom with a single electron (like ionized helium, lithium, etc.), the electron's spin doesn't interact with anything else to affect its spatial distribution.
 >
-> For our specific application with the hydrogen atom, we will focus on the first three quantum numbers.
-As the electron's spin doesn't influence the shape or distribution of the electron cloud.
+> For our specific application with the hydrogen atom, we will focus on the first three quantum numbers, as the electron's spin doesn't influence the shape or distribution of the electron cloud.

 ---